 - Trust Account

 Professionals use a trust account in a business to keep an account of their unearned incomes.
 These accounts can hold different assets, including cash, bonds, real estate, stock, mutual funds and other investments.

 A foreign currency account is a business bank account ideal for transactions that involve paying and receiving funds in another currency.
 It is also known as a multi-currency or borderless account.

-This account allows a business in sending and receiving funds in multiple foreign currencies and can be maintained by an onshore or offshore bank.
-Furthermore, this money can even earn interest depending on the account.
+This account allows a business to send and receive funds in multiple foreign currencies and can be maintained by an onshore or offshore bank.
+This money can even earn interest depending on the account.

 The 4 easy steps to open a business bank account are:

 Step 1: Choose your preferred bank or financial institution/platform where you wish to open your business bank account.

 Step 2: Prepare the documents required to submit before opening the account.
 The documents should provide information on the employer identification number, business owner identification, business details, agreements, etc.